Kaedrin/warhammer-mod-manager/README.md

 - [x] Data XML expanded to include new information needed (file exe name, etc)
 - [x] Found how to import CA Mod Launcher settings for first time users, will include in a future version
 =======
-## New Version 1.1b Features:
-- [x] Improved file loading using parallel processing
-- [x] Moved Data files and AppIds to XML files preparing the Mod Manager to support Warhammer 1 (needs more work to support Warhammer 1 and other games)
-- [x] Enable/Disable all mods
-- [x] Add menu options for Importing and Exporting profiles (to any other location on the machine than the usual scripts folder for sharing)
-- [x] Support for Warhammer I has been removed
-- [x] Fix for profiles not loading correctly
-- [x] Fix for column sorting incorrectly interacting with profiles
-- [x] New menu option to use the last profile used at startup
-- [x] New menu option to use Warhammer 1 or 2 (which is restored at application startup) (disabled for now)
-- [x] New menu option to export a profile for sharing with others
-- [x] New menu option to import a profile (will silently ignore any pack files that are missing at this time, more work will be done on this in the future)
-- [x] Right clicking a row will launch a new form which will show the file contents of the Mod file
-- [x] Move data file path to menu option
-- [x] Move contact message to menu option
-- [x] Profiles now only save the Mods that are enabled for speed/efficiency
-- [x] Improved sizing/resizing elements of the GUI to better support 16x9 resolutions and large fonts.
-- [x] Messages about Warhammer 1 install missing removed (v1.1b)
-- [x] Support for Warhammer 1 removed (v1.1a)
->>>>>>> master

 ## Current Mod Manager Features:
 - [x] Ability to load, save, and delete profiles of activated Mods
 - [x] Ability to change the priority order of Mods
 - [x] Ability to show which Mods are in conflict with each other